DerBejijing/industrial-crafting/README.md

 | Output | All crafted items, as well as chemical waste appear here. |
 | Interface | This is used to get an overview of the current job, the power level and is used to power on the machine. |

+Fuel options:
+Machines can be powered using normal minecraft fuel: lava bucket, coal block, coal, charcoal, dried kelp and blaze rods or chemicals: Hydrogen, Methanol, Ethanol or Acetone.

 Before a machine can be used to manufacture anything, a recipe must be set.
 To do so, the bottom right block of the machine must be clicked with a blueprint containing the recipe.
 Note, that not all recipes work on all machines!